madebyalex/weather-app/README.md

 # weather-app
-Weather JS app with implemented Local Storage
+Weather app powered by JS with implemented Local Storage